PS662/BearingNN/README.md

 # BearingNN
-A neural network implemtation using nolearn to detect compound fault in a roller bearing with accelerometer data.
+A neural network implementation using nolearn to detect compound fault in a roller bearing with accelerometer data.

 This dataset was obtained from case western reserve university data center for bearing data.